8 Easiest CAD Software for Beginners in 2025

 2. SketchUp Free

-• Features: Excellent for architectural design and interior modeling
+• Features: Suitable for architectural and interior 3D design

 3. LibreCAD